adityakkpk/Namaste-Javascript/Readme.md

 * **Promise Object**
     - It is a placeholder until we receive some value from a async operation.
     - It is a container for a future value.
-    - It is an object representing the eventual completion or failure of an asynchronous operation.
     - The promise objects are immutable.
 It means when it is filled with some data, the data cannot be changed.
     - The promise object only resolved once.
     - Example: